 Another interesting feature of the business account is that I have a headline analyzer function.
 This helps me to create eye-catching headlines that have a better chance of eventually be picked up by Google (which takes time).
 For example, this headline has a score of 72 and a good score is between 40 and 60.
 I can write a follow up blog post in 6-8 months to update on how well this particularly post did.

-I hope this advice was helpful and I look forward to sharing more with you as I continue on this blogging journey!
+I hope this advice for developing content for blog posts was helpful and I look forward to sharing more with you as I continue on this blogging journey!